KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/dilithium-module-tutorial.md

 This documentation does not discuss the underlying math and principles of quantum-resistant blockchain computing.
 Please inquire with our team for more details.

+Because quantum computing is not yet realized in the technology industry, Dilithium is listed in the documentation only for display purposes.

+The following tutorial should be considered "Advanced," and we recommend that any user attempting to implement Dilithium skim the [Advanced Tutorial Series](../../../basic-docs/antara/antara-tutorials/advanced-series-0.html#introduction) to obtain a general understanding of the more technical aspects of working with Antara Module technology.

 ## Installation

 Please follow the [instructions for installing Komodo software from source.](../../../basic-docs/smart-chains/smart-chain-setup/installing-from-source.html)